bsidesoslo/2025/pages/CallForVolunteers.md

 title: Call for volunteers
 layout: page
 ---
-BSides Oslo is completly run by volunteers aiming to create the best conference to share the cool stuff our community is doing.
-For the first time since we started in 2019, we're reaching out to the community to see if anyone is interested in helping out.
+Security BSides Oslo is a non-profit event 100% executed by volunteers aiming to create the best conference for our community.
+For the first time since we started in 2019, we're explicitly reaching to see if anyone is interested in helping out.

-Some suggestions of areas where you might be able to help:

- * Design and graphics.
- * Website management.
- * Hosting a CTF.
- * Running a village.
- * Help out at the conference.
- * +++
+There is a lot that goes into executing an event like BSides, not only on the day of the event, but an on ongoing basis.
+There is a wide range of opportunities to contribute from more general tasks related to setup, registration, etc. on the day of the event to more specialized tasks that are required before/after the event or on an ongoing basis: sponsor management, social media management, media production, hosting a village, organizing a CTF, etc.

-We appreciate all the help we can get.
-If you'd like to contribute in continuing and maybe even improving BSides Oslo from with, please get in touch by dropping us an [e-mail](mailto:info@bsidesoslo.no?subject="Call for volunteers") with the subject "Call for volunteers", and tell us how you'd like to help.
+If you'd like to contribute and improve BSides Oslo from within, please fill out this short [Call for Volunteers](https://forms.gle/s6mjPBiSF6ieEcbm7) form to tell us a little bit about yourself and how you'd like to help.

 What we can offer:
- * Helping out organizing a swell conference.
+ * The experience of organizing and/or executing an established, radically accessible information security conference in the heart of Oslo for 250+ participants.
+ * A swell bunch of fellow volunteers to work with.
+ * The sense of impact and satisfication that comes with supporting your community.
  * A badge that says "organizer" on it.
  * First pick of pastries before the conference starts.
- * Coming up on the stage after the conference ends.
+ * Coming up on the stage at the end of the conference.